mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 Practice seeing student strengths.
 Building from empathy, "building relationships of care" is a key strategy to disrupt deficit frames (Paris 2015) Finding mismatches between their strengths and interests and school, rather than seeing them as lacking.

 In situations that are high-stakes for a student, check when you're making assumptions that shape your judgments, evaluations or decisions about them.

+Counteract stratification by enforcing equal status within the classroom (Cohen and Lotan 1985)

 (connect to "we're not average people")
 (envision seeing their future (see Burciaga web, Rafalow))